algorithmiaio/dev-center/_pages/platform/organization-profile.md

 title: "Organizations"
 ---

-If you're looking to share algorithms privately or publish algorithms on behalf of an organization, such as a university, private company, or open-source community, then you should consider using our organization's feature.
+If you're looking to share algorithms privately or publish algorithms on behalf of an organization, such as a university, private company, or open-source community, then you should consider using our organizations feature.

 #### Use cases